Amazon's Echo Show 5 takes up less space

 Google Nest Hub Max: A higher-end smart display for Google Assistant joins the Nest family, adds a camera.

-Discuss: Amazon's Echo Show 5 smart display takes on the Google Nest Hub with a smaller screen
+Discuss: Amazon Echo Show 5 smart display coming in June for $90

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.